This is a sampling of the activities CHEA offers. Not all activities are available every year.

 Sign up HERE.

 Come join a team where striking out is a GOOD thing!
-The CHEA Bowling Club is open to ages 4-18 and is held at a local bowling alley.
+The CHEA Bowling Club is open to ages 4 to 18 and is held at a local bowling alley.

-The club meets once a month from September through May.
-Bowling is for one hour 1:00 pm to 2:00 pm.
+The club meets once a month from November through May.

 Bowlers will be teamed up by age range, with ages 8 and under using ramps or bumpers.
-Parents are needed to be lane supervisors and will record games scores in a provided log book.
-We will record two games for club record purposes, and any extra time up until the hour is finished is bowling for fun.
-Cheering and high-fives are a must!
+Parents are needed to be lane supervisors a.
+Cheering and high fives are a must!

 Box Tops Year-Long Fundraiser